DSPN/amazon-deployment-guide/bestpractices.md

 ## Network

-### Public IP
+### VPC peering / Public IP

-Public IPs are the most performant method for deploying geographically distributed clusters.
-This is because each IP typically has a bandwidth cap associated with it, so adding IPs scales your bandwidth cap linearly.
+Public IPs are one method for deploying geographically distributed clusters.
+A more secure way is through VPC peering of regions.

 ### Direct Connect
 https://aws.amazon.com/directconnect/